LennartFr/OutthinkMobile/README.md

    This backend has been created to support the new IBM Mobile Dashboard Store Catalog template.
 It has the ability to browse a list of products and supports the viewing of images for each item in the product list

-#3) A step by step description on this link: https://github.com/ibm-bluemix-mobile-services/mobile
+### Step 3) A step by step description on this link: https://github.com/ibm-bluemix-mobile-services/mobile

 dW articles on this process: